The reasoning.json Protocol

 The Agentic Reasoning Protocol proposes a standardized file located at /.well-known/reasoning.json to act as a machine-readable system prompt, injected directly at the data-retrieval layer.

-Each generation of the web introduced a new standard to help machines understand content.
-The Agentic Reasoning Protocol is the next step in this evolution — the first standard designed not for crawlers or indexers, but for reasoning agents.
+Each generation of the web introduced a new convention to help machines understand content.
+The Agentic Reasoning Protocol is the next step in this evolution — the first protocol designed not for crawlers or indexers, but for reasoning agents.

 1994